gnorthrup/CCBSkillsExample/science.markdown

 ---
 layout: default
-title: Research
+title: Science
-permalink: /Research/
+permalink: /science/
 ---

 This is an example of a third page for your website.
-Maybe it is about research?
+Maybe it is about science?
 You have to make this one yourself so remember to include the front matter, including a title and a permalink!

 You can also include images on your website.
 I put them all in a directory /images, then call them from the necessary page using the markdown syntax ```![Caption](path to file.jpg)```